datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

 ~~~~~~~~~
 There is an Sesam Commad Line Toole on Sesam Community on github.
 It is often refered to as Sesam-CLI or sesam-py.
 This is **NOT** a full command line replacement for the sesam portal web user interface.
 It is a tool related to development and testing.
 It should only be used with a development sesam node and **not with a PRODUCTION sesam node**.
-But it is very usful for development.
+But it is very usful for development and testing.

 sesam-py supports a workflow where you work with your sesam config files localy on your computer.
 You can use your prefered text editor and version controll system. sesam-py works in conjunction with your sesam development node to do tests and to send configs and data back and fort with your
 local computer.
 The sesam development node do not run on your computer but on a remote machine (in the sky or dedicated server).